stoplightio/docs/articles/testing/continuous-integration-circle.md

   contract/validation server
 * Having Prism conduct a scenario against a running server

-Each described below.

 ## Running Prism in the Background

-Below is a sample Circle CI configuration file (version 2) for using Prism as a mock or contract/validation server:
+Below is a sample Circle CI configuration file (version 2) using Prism as a mock or contract/validation server:

 ```yaml